James Badge Dale

 Little Woods February 28, 2020

-Ollie and Deb have been estranged since around the time their mother died; similarly timed crises bring them back together.
+Ollie and Deb have been estranged since around the time their mother died.
+Similarly timed crises bring them back together.
 Deb finds out that she’s pregnant again by her no-good alcoholic ex (James Badge Dale); Ollie’s house is due to be foreclosed on, which complicates the plan that Ollie sign the house’s title to Deb if she winds up getting the Spokane job.
-These dilemmas present massive financial burdens — especially the facts that without insurance, giving birth could cost Deb her some $8,000 that she doesn’t have, and that if she were to get an abortion, the closest legal clinic is hundreds of miles away.
-That isn’t an option; neither are the back-alley alternatives about town.
+These dilemmas present massive financial burdens — especially the facts that without insurance, giving birth could cost Deb some $8,000 that she doesn’t have, and that if she were to get an abortion, the closest legal clinic is hundreds of miles away.
+There are back-alley alternatives about town, but for Deb that understandably is not an appealing option.
 With increasing urgency, Ollie considers turning back to drug-dealing, briefly, to both save the house and help out Deb.